AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/workspace-templates.md

 ---
 title: List of workspace templates
 description: A workspace is a collection of record types used by a team and represents the team's work lifecycle.
-Adobe Workfront planning comes with a set of templates to get you started with basic record types and fields when you are building your workspace.
+Adobe Workfront Planning comes with a set of templates to get you started with basic record types and fields when you are building your workspace.
 hide: yes
 hidefromtoc: yes
 recommendations: noDisplay, noCatalog